Ongoing Prevention, Preparation and Response

 Shaded fuel breaks remove ladder fuels and reduce vegetation density while maintaining as much tree canopy as possible to slow and reduce the intensity of potential wildland fire.
 The work will be protective of the natural environment including surveying for plants and animals, protecting sensitive plant communities, prioritizing the removal of nonnative plants and ongoing biological monitoring.

 In 2019 and 2020, Midpen maximized our ongoing environmentally sensitive vegetation management, often with partners including local fire agencies and conservation corps.
 Here a few examples of some of our recent projects:

 - Eucalyptus removal to maintain critical evacuation route along Page Mill Road in partnership with the City of Palo Alto and Santa Clara County FireSafe Council

 - New and maintenance of existing defensible space in Windy Hill Preserve near Alpine Road and The Sequoias retirement community, including the removal of several eucalyptus trees

 - Maintenance of existing fuel break in Monte Bello Preserve along Page Mill Road

 - New defensible space behind horse paddocks at Bear Creek Stables in Bear Creek Redwoods Preserve

 - New and maintenance of existing shaded fuel break and defensible space in Pulgas Ridge Preserve

 Midpen staff work cooperatively with neighbors, fire agencies and regional fire safe councils on fire prevention and preparedness efforts.
-The California Department of Forestry and Fire Protection (CAL FIRE) is the agency in our region that is responsible for fire suppression.
+The California Department of Forestry and Fire Protection is the agency in our region that is responsible for fire suppression.
 Cal Fire’s role is supplemented by local fire departments (such as Palo Alto, Woodside Fire Protection District, and Santa Clara County) as well as by statewide mutual aid agreements for large wildland fire events.